What Is EMWIN?

 resided for a number of years.
 Unfortunately however, after the server system was hacked

-by a Gator Amateur Radio Club member, and a subsequent criminal investigation was severely
+by a Gator Amateur Radio Club member in early 2009, and a subsequent criminal investigation

-snafoo'd by UPD investigators, the equipment was removed to another much safer location.
+was severely snafoo'd by UPD investigators, the equipment was removed to another much safer

 our system does much the same thing as the EOC EMWIN system; however, we cater

 to the general public - at no cost, as a public service.

 We can send products out to your cellphone or text pager, as well as to your

 e-mail Inbox.
 What makes us different from other weather bulletin servers on the

 Internet is that we can actually customize the bulletins to suit your